Medicare mental health coverage includes inpatient services, outpatient services, and partial hospitalization.

-Medicare Part A covers mental health services related to your inpatient hospital stays.
-This type of treatment is especially important for people with acute mental illness crises that may be a harm to themselves or others.
+Part A covers mental health services related to your inpatient hospital stays.
+This type of treatment may be especially important for people experiencing a mental health emergency.

 • standard nursing care